reviewpad/reviewpad/README.md

 ```

 For the argument `-e` you case use either a GitHub event from a Reviewpad GitHub Action run or a GitHub event from a Reviewpad GitHub App run.

-#### Using a GitHub event from a Reviewpad GitHub Action run

-1. Navigate to the logs of the Reviewpad GitHub Action job run where you wish to copy the event from.
-[Here's an example](https://github.com/reviewpad/action-stage-test/actions/runs/3915601092/jobs/6693933277).
-2. Expand the step `Running reviewpad action`.
-3. Expand the inner step `Run reviewpad/action@<VERSION>`.
-4. Copy the content inside the property `event`.
-5. Paste the content inside a file (e.g. `my_event.json`) and save it under `cli > debugdata`.
-6. Update the argument `-e` to point to the full path of the file you just created.

 #### Using a GitHub event from a Reviewpad GitHub App run